Skip to main content

 This field is required

-Light chemical peel pricing by state/district
+Average cost of a chemical peel by state/district

 Your geographic area also impacts the cost of a chemical peel.
 Here are the average costs* of a light chemical peel for all 50 states and the District of Columbia:1